Ariel Martínez (baseball): Chunichi Dragons

 On March 14, 2018, Martínez signed with the Chunichi Dragons on a developmental contract.
 He spent the 2018 and 2019 seasons with Chunichi's farm team.
 On July 1, 2020, Martinez was given a full-time rostered deal and a new shirt number, 57.
 Martínez notched 5 hits in 18 plate appearances for Chunichi in 2020.
 The Cuban catcher Ariel Martinez shone again on Wednesday in Japanese baseball, when he hit a homer that led to the victory of the Chunichi Dragons over the Yakult Swallows.
 Playing left field, the versatile Martinez went 2-3, with a run scored and a walk, to leave his average at .333, and get the only run of the game, which ended 1-0 in favor of his team.
 He became a free agent following the 2022 season.

 Hokkaido Nippon-Ham Fighters

 On December 21, 2022, Martinez signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.

 Personal life

 Like most of the Cuban children from his generation, Ariel Martínez admires legendary Cuban catcher Ariel Pestano.
-One catcher that he likes to study and emulate his game off of is Kansas City Royals catcher Salvador Pérez.
-He tries to watch film of him often and he definitely enjoys catching plenty of Kansas City Royals games on television when he can.
+His primary example is Kansas City Royals catcher Salvador Pérez.
+He tries to watch films based on him often and he definitely enjoys catching plenty of Kansas City Royals games on television when he can.